Frankenstein (instrumental): Background

 Coined by the band's drummer Chuck Ruff, the song's title came about from the massive editing of the original studio recording.
 As the band deviated from the musical arrangement into less structured jams, the song required numerous edits to shorten it.
 The final track was spliced together from many sections of the original recording.
 Winter also frequently referred to the appropriateness of the name in relation to its "monster-like, lumbering beat".
 (One riff was first used by Winter in the song "Hung Up", on his jazz-oriented first album Entrance.
 He later tried a variation on it, "Martians" on the 1981 Standing on Rock album.)

 Winter played many of the instruments on the track, including keyboards, alto saxophone and timbales.
 As the release's only instrumental cut, the song was not initially intended to be on the album, and was only included on a whim as a last-minute addition.
 It was originally released as the B-side to "Hangin' Around", but the two were soon reversed by the label when disc jockeys nationwide in the United States, as well as in Canada, were inundated with phone calls and realized this was the hit.
 The song features a "double" drum solo, with Ruff on drums and Winter on percussion.
 In fact, the working title of the song was "The Double Drum Song".
 The group performed the song, with Rick Derringer on guitar, on The Old Grey Whistle Test in 1973.
-The version featured there was over 9 minutes and is considered superior to the studio version at less than 5 minutes.

-Record World called the song "a thumping instrumental featuring fine performances by each member [of the group]."

-The song was actually performed three years previously when Edgar was playing with his older brother Johnny Winter at the Royal Albert Hall in 1970.
+In live performances of the song, Edgar Winter further pioneered the advancement of the synthesizer as a lead instrument by becoming the first person to strap a keyboard instrument around his neck, giving him the on-stage mobility and audience interaction of guitar players.
+The song was performed three years prior to its release when Edgar was playing with his older brother Johnny Winter at the Royal Albert Hall in 1970.
 This rare recording was released in 2004 as one of several live bonus tracks included in the two-disc Legacy Edition CD of Johnny Winter's Second Winter.

-Rolling Stone listed it number 7 on their top 25 best rock instrumentals.
-Sections of the track were edited and sequenced into idents and jingles for Alan Freeman's Top 40 and Saturday Rock Show on UK's BBC Radio 1 and BBC Radio 2 for many years, often followed with Freeman's trademark opening line "Greetings Pop Pickers..."

-In live performances of the song, Edgar Winter further pioneered the advancement of the synthesizer as a lead instrument by becoming the first person to strap a keyboard instrument around his neck, giving him the on-stage mobility and audience interaction of guitar players.